eugene-sy/eugene-sy.github.io/_posts/2015-03-26-microservices-in-custom-development.md

 ## Conclusion

 I believe that microservices is a good way to build your applications, it allows to build more scalable and robust applications with smaller teams and less pain.
-But, it is sad to say, consulting and custom development is not ready for it for reasons of momentum in thinking and large investments in monolithic architecture.
+But, it is sad to say, consulting and custom development are not ready for it for reasons of momentum in thinking and large investments in monolithic architecture.

 P.S.
 I have no purpose to insult anyone in this article, just to outline my thoughts.